Rust-GCC/gccrs/gcc/config/riscv/vector.md

 ;; The reason we can remove signe_extend is because currently the vl value ;; returned by the vsetvl instruction ranges from 0 to 65536 (uint16_t), and ;; bits 17 to 63 (including 31) are always 0, so there is no change after ;; sign_extend.
 Note that for HI and QI modes we cannot do this.
-;; Of course, if the range of instructions returned by vsetvl later expands ;; to 32bits, then this combine pattern needs to be removed.
+;; Of course, if the range of instructions returned by vsetvl later expands ;; to 32 bits, then this combine pattern needs to be removed.
 But that could be ;; a long time from now.
 (define_insn_and_split "*vsetvldi_no_side_effects_si_extend"
   [(set (match_operand:DI 0 "register_operand")